 Surveys are not all-inclusive: Barely a third of the vendors we interviewed (11 out of 30) were surveyed under any of the survey exercises.
 Even in designated vending zones, vendors remain uncounted.
 None of these vendors could confidently declare who their surveyor was.

 Local authority reigns supreme: The Act is clear on two aspects: first, the final decision on vending zones will be made by the local authority in consultation with the TVCs, and two, the scheme has to provide for the conditions and principles of demarcating vending and no-vending zones.
-Haryana fails on both aspects: the local authority decides and then declares its decision to the TVC, and there is no notified scheme.
+Haryana fails in both aspects: the local authority decides and then declares its decision to the TVC, and there is no notified scheme.

-Misaligned Incentives: The TVC meeting minutes, from 25 January 2017, highlight that one of the agencies underreported the number of vendors to evade paying the Municipal Corporation of Gurugram (MCG) its share in the fees collected from vendors.
+Misaligned Incentives: The TVC meeting minutes, from 25 January 2017, highlight that one of the agencies underreported the number of vendors to evade paying the Municipal Corporation of Gurugram (MCG) its share of the fees collected from vendors.
 In another instance, the state government paid REPL on a per vendor basis.
 While the first instance creates incentives for the agency to underreport, a per-vendor payment system may create perverse incentives to overreport the number of vendors.

 Survey complete without a scheme.
 What next?

 There remain many implementation gaps.
 Haryana, for example, has not drafted the scheme, as required under the Street Vendors Act 2014.
-The state government and the MCG carried our surveys, through private agencies, in the absence of a scheme.
+The state government and the MCG carried out surveys, through private agencies, in the absence of a scheme.
 Further, the scope and results of the agencies differed significantly making comparisons or creation of a unified dataset of vendors difficult.

 The survey reports of all the agencies are stuck with the local authority and TVC.
 Complaints to the MCG by the vendors and the private agencies go unheard.
 Currently, the only avenue to express concerns, the TVC, has not conducted any meeting since 21 August 2018.